phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

     # Keeps track of the `window` most recent rewards
     reward_buffer = []
     for episode in range(episodes):
-        # Resets enviroment, which also provides the inital state
+        # Resets environment, which also provides the initial state
         state = env.reset()

         done = False